The Society of Folk Dance Historians (SFDH)

 CLICK IMAGE TO ENLARGE

-Information: Decades ago, I studied psychology.
-In abnormal psych, we learned that, in some institutions, the difference between the patients and the doctors is that the doctors have the keys.
+I took an abnormal psych course, once.
+In some institutions, the difference between the patients and the doctors is that the doctors have the KEYS.

 Same with folk dancing.
 No, we're not crazy!
 But dancers are to leaders as mental patients are to doctors.
 In other words, there is no essential difference between recreational folk dancers and their leaders.
 Let me explain.

 Psychotherapy involves change for both the therapist and the patient.
 Both evolve, or neither will evolve.
 Same with folk dance recreation leadership.
-Both leader and student must "lead" in order to recreate.
+Both leader and student must learn to "lead" in order to recreate.

 But most dancers want only to "Shut up and dance!"
-Well, the great recreation leaders, for example, Jane Farwell or Glenn Bannerman, knew this and never presented "recreation" so much as they present "how to present recreation."
+They want ACTION.
+Well, the great recreation leaders, for example, Jane Farwell or Glenn Bannerman, knew this and never presented "recreation" as a subject so much as they made us act out "how to present recreation."

 Three times I saw Jane present "how to organize and conduct parties."
 You know the drill.
 Pick a theme, put everyone on committees, build anticipation all day, and memorialize it for later (Jane Farwell. undated.
 Folk Dances for Fun).
 So people enjoy the event three times: in the build-up, at the party, and remembering it.
-Jane's camps, Oglebay, Maine, and Texas, didn't transmit the sheer volume of dance routines as some other camps, but the parties were legendary!
+Jane's camps, Oglebay, Maine, and Texas, didn't transmit countless dances, but the parties were legendary!
 People had fun, built community, and came to appreciate ethnic crafts, costumes, meals, skits, language, music, and song.

 Two times I saw Glenn present recreation: he focused more on games and entertainment, for example, making a rabbit or mouse or finger puppet out of a handkerchief.
 (Glenn Bannerman & Robert Fakkema.
 1975.
 Guide for Recreation Leaders) But the point is that Glenn (and Jane) didn't give us recreation.
-Instead, they taught us how to present recreation to OTHERS.
+Instead, they TAUGHT US TO GIVE RECREATION TO OTHERS.
 They treated us dancers as if we were leaders.

-So at this Society of Folk Dance Historians Annual Erratic General Meeting, let's see if we can learn to present to others the PRESENTATION of recreation through folk dance and song.
+So let's try to present to others the PRESENTATION of recreation through two vehicles: folk dance and song.
 I'm still working out these programs, so be patient and offer your suggestions.

 RECREATION: Teaching Others to Dance